Housing Affordability Indicators

 Affordability by Community

-Affordability improved in 2020 in most northern BC communities.
-However, Prince Rupert, Smithers and Williams Lake all recorded a slight worsening in affordability.
-Kitimat (-18.8%), Terrace (-11.3%), and Fort St. John (-10.9%) recorded the largest affordability improvements, largely due to flat or depressed house prices.
+Affordability worsened in 2021 in all measured northern BC communities.
+Prince Rupert, 100 Mile House, Quesnel, and Terrace all recorded significant deterioration, with affordability worsening by more than 10%.
+Fort St John, Smithers, and Williams Lake recorded the smallest reductions in affordability.
 In terms of home ownership, 100 Mile House remains the least affordable community in northern BC.
-In 2020 the HAI for 100 Mile House was 45.5%.
+In 2021 the HAI for 100 Mile House was 51.8%.
 This is the chiefly result of median household income in 100 Mile House being markedly lower than that of other communities in Northern British Columbia.

 Fort St. John remains the only community in Northern BC reporting steady improvements in affordability over the reference period.
-Fort St. John recorded the most affordable HAI (19.2%) in Northern BC in 2020.
-This is largely due to a persistent drop in house prices over the period 2016 to 2020.
+Fort St. John recorded the most affordable HAI (19.6%) in Northern BC in 2021 as it did in 2020 and 2019.
+This is largely due to slow growth in house prices coupled with the highest median household incomes of measured communities.

 Our members are committed to improving the Quality of Life in their communities.
 The BC Northern Real Estate Board supports growth which encourages economic vitality, provides housing opportunities, and builds communities with good schools and safe neighbourhoods.
 The REALTOR® members of the BC Northern Real Estate Board serve the real estate needs of the communities from Fort Nelson in the north to 100 Mile House in the south and from the Alberta border to Haida Gwaii.